ishandvd/Part-II-Notes/Business Studies/Notes from Doing PP Questions.md

 You pay back the principle with some form of interest over a fixed period of time.

 ##### Equity Financing
-Selling a share of your company
+Selling a share of your company.
+Future value of the equity